 The destination filename may include macros which get expanded when the message is written, thus a simple file() driver may create several files.
-For more information on available macros see Section 8.5, "Macros" (p.
-177).
+For more information on available macros see Section 8.5, Macros (p.
+191).

-If the expanded filename refers to a directory which does not exist, it will be created depending on the create_dirs() setting (both global and a per destination option).
+If the expanded filename refers to a directory which does not exist, it will be created depending on the create dirs() setting (both global and a per destination option).

 The file() has a single required parameter that specifies the filename that stores the log messages.
-For the list of available optional parameters, see Section 8.2.1, "file()" (p.
-151).
+For the list of available optional parameters, see Section 8.2.1, file() (p.
+164).

+file(filename options());

+destination d file { file("/var/log/messages"); };

+Example 3.18.
+Using the file() driver with macros in the file name and a template for the message

+'''

+destination d_file {

+file("/var/log/$YEAR.$MONTH.$DAY/messages"

+template("$HOUR:$MIN:$SEC $TZ $HOST [$LEVEL] $MSG $MSG\n")

+template_escape(no));

+};

+'''

-Declaration: file(filename options()); × O Example 3.16.
-Using the file() driver destination d_file { file("/var/log/messages"); }; × O Example 3.17.
-Using the file() driver with macros in the file name and a template for the message destination d_file { file("/var/log/\$YEAR.\$MONTH.\$DAY/messages" template("\$HOUR:\$MIN:\$SEC \$TZ \$HOST [\$LEVEL] \$MSG \$MSG\n") template_escape(no)); }; Note When using the file() destination, update the configuration of your log rotation program to rotate these files.
+When using the file() destination, update the configuration of your log rotation program to rotate these files.
 Otherwise, the log files can become very large.

-550 Warning Since the state of each created file must be tracked by syslog-ng, it consumes some memory for each file.
+Since the state of each created file must be tracked by syslog-ng, it consumes some memory for each file.
 If no new messages are written to a file within 60 seconds (controlled by the time_reap() global option), it is closed, and its state is freed.